Southwest Airlines to offer red-eye flights for the first time

-For the first time in its 57-year history, Southwest Airlines is planning to operate overnight flights, the first being from Las Vegas and Hawaii.
+For the first time in its 57-year history, Southwest Airlines plans to operate overnight flights, the first being from Las Vegas and Hawaii.

-While no formal date has been set for the launch of the late-night departures, Southwest’s Chief Commercial Officer, Ryan Green, stated this week that the carrier is aiming to start them in about two years.
+While no formal date has been set for the launch of the late-night departures, Southwest’s chief commercial officer, Ryan Green, stated this week that the carrier aims to start them in about two years.

-And, they’re beneficial for airlines, which can generate more revenue by keeping planes in service during the hours they’d otherwise be sitting idle on a tarmac.
+And, they’re beneficial for airlines, which can generate more revenue by keeping planes in service during the hours they’d otherwise sit idle on a tarmac.

 According to The Washington Post, Las Vegas’ Harry Reid International Airport saw at least 26 overnight flights departing after 9 p.m. on nearly every U.S. airline that operates in Sin City on a random Thursday night this month.
 Such flights are typically more than four hours long and connect Las Vegas with major metropolises including Atlanta, Boston, New York and Washington, D.C.